 However, here are four factors to consider if you are in this relationship for the long haul:

-• Face the Truth.
+- Face the Truth.
 Your spouse is excessively self-centered and lacks the capacity to feel compassion for others.
 However, the cost of staying with her means taking care of her fragile ego.
-That will be is more important to her than having a close, caring connection with you.
+That will be more important to her than having a close, caring connection with you.

-• Establish Firm Boundaries.
+- Establish Firm Boundaries.
 You will need to be unemotional when you go face-to-face with her.
-Expect that she may become very angry when she doesn't get what she thinks she deserves.
+Expect her to become very angry when she doesn’t get what she thinks she deserves.
 You must show that you are in control of yourself.

-It is important to be able to manage your own feelings while stating your own needs and the behaviors you expect her to change.
+It is crucial to manage your feelings while stating your own needs and the behaviors you expect her to change.

 Find the right help and learn more appropriate responses to a Narcissistic Wife.
 It can be difficult to break bad habits.
 Finding the right kind of therapeutic guidance is necessary to ensure you stay on the right path.